rennokki/schedule/readme.md

 ```

 # Checking for availability
 You can check if the user has working hours on a certain day, date.
-Passing date also works with Carbon Instances.
+Passing date also works with Carbon instance.
 ```php
 $user->isAvailableOn('monday'); // true
 $user->isAvailableOn('05-28'); // true; This is Monday, in 2018 (current year)